FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 - Database Configuration which will allow us to store information about the classrooms, modules and their required contact hours and lecturers.
 - and finally A suitable software architecture to implement the required algorithm and connect the aforementioned parts/points of the program.

+We will go over why we chose these approaches and how they will be implemented.

 # JUSTIFICATION:
 ## Realistic Expectations & Limitations (Option Analysis/Technical Solution Options)